Published

-How prepared is your organisation for disruption?
-Here are five things you should know about business continuity management.
+Five things you should know about business continuity management

 • The ongoing coronavirus pandemic has highlighted the need for effective Business Continuity Management (BCM).
 We are all now acutely aware that an incident can strike with major repercussions and little, or no, warning.
 Being prepared to keep critical processes running during an incident is a must.